elliotwmsft/jobs/README.md

-# R for enterprise advanced analytics
+# R for enterprise advanced analytics @ Microsoft

 Our mission is to empower enterprises to easily and cost-effectively build high-scale analytics solutions leveraging R.